yeagerai/genlayer-simulator/CONTRIBUTING.md

 The GenLayer Simulator is an interactive sandbox designed for developers to explore the potential of GenLayer's Intelligent Contracts.
 It replicates the GenLayer network's execution environment and consensus algorithm, providing a controlled and local environment to test different ideas and behaviors.

-Begin by setting up your development environment to start contributing: Follow our [README](https://github.com/yeagerai/genlayer-simulator/blob/main/README.md) for detailed setup instructions.

 ## How You Can Contribute?

 Contributions to the GenLayer Simulator are welcome in several forms:

 ### Testing the Simulator and Providing Feedback

-Help us enhance user experience and system functionality.
+Help us make the simulator better by testing and giving feedback:
+- First, install the simulator using the GenLayer [CLI](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install).
-- **Feature Testing**: Provide feedback on new features in by filling out our [feedback form](https://docs.google.com/forms/d/1IVNsZwm936kSNCiXmlAP8bgJnbik7Bqaoc3I6UYhr-o/viewform?edit_requested=true) or share your thoughts via our [Discord Channel](https://discord.gg/5Gq4nCxe)
+- Try out the Simulator features and tell us what you think through our [feedback form](https://docs.google.com/forms/d/1IVNsZwm936kSNCiXmlAP8bgJnbik7Bqaoc3I6UYhr-o/viewform?edit_requested=true) or on our [Discord Channel](https://discord.gg/5Gq4nCxe).
-- **Report Bugs**: Submit bugs through our [GitHub issues](https://github.com/yeagerai/genlayer-simulator/issues).
+- If you find any issues, please report them on our [GitHub issues page](https://github.com/yeagerai/genlayer-simulator/issues).

 ### Sharing New Ideas and Use Cases

-Innovate with us by proposing new use cases for Intelligent Contracts.
+Have ideas for new features or usecases?
+We're eager to hear them!
+But first:
+- Install the [Simulator](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) to explore existing use cases.
-- **Idea Submission**: Share your innovative ideas in our [Discord channel](https://discord.gg/5Gq4nCxe).
+- After you've familiarized yourself with the simulator, contribute your unique use case and share your ideas in our [Discord channel](https://discord.gg/8Jm4v89VAu).

 ### Writing Code

-Contribute to feature development or bug fixes.
+To contribute to feature development or bug fixes.

+- Setup Simulator manually following the steps [here](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#installing-manually).
-- **How to Start**: Check our [issue tracker](https://github.com/yeagerai/genlayer-simulator/issues) for tasks labeled `help wanted`.
+- Check our [issue tracker](https://github.com/yeagerai/genlayer-simulator/issues) for tasks labeled `help wanted`.

 ### Improving Documentation

-Enhance our documentation to help users and developers get the most out of the Simulator.
-- **Start Here**: Review our [Documentation Repository](https://github.com/yeagerai/genlayer-docs).
+To enhance our documentation to help users and developers get the most out of the Simulator, start by reviewing our [Documentation Repository](https://github.com/yeagerai/genlayer-docs).

 ## Review Process